heitor-sampaio/worldtrip/README.md

   - Roles and permissions to users actions
   - Editors now can add cities to continents
   - Images upload
+- **v0.0.4 - 17/06/22 | New features**
+  - Users can now become editors via the menu
+  - Favourites cities are now saved on cloud and localstorage(cookies)

 ## Want to contribute? 🚀